Common SAP Licensing Pitfalls and How to Avoid Them

 Businesses are not static – they undergo mergers, acquisitions, divestitures, and reorganizations.

-A significant pitfall in SAP licensing is the failure to adjust license allocations and contracts after such organizational changes.
+A significant pitfall in SAP licensing is the failure to adjust license allocations and contracts in response to organizational changes.

 - You might end up double-licensed for the same individuals or processes.
 For example, two merging companies each had an SAP contract with 500 users; post-merger, all 1,000 users are given access to both systems, potentially requiring license reconciliation.
 If not handled, the merged entity could be seen as using 1,000 users on each license set, far exceeding either contract’s allowances.

 - Redundant licenses (and costs) may persist.
-The combined company might only need one SAP HR system instead of two, but if they keep paying for both licenses without consolidation, one is effectively shelfware.
-This often happens when companies neglect to rationalize contracts and continue paying maintenance to stay compliant with systems that will be retired.
+The combined company might only need one SAP HR system instead of two, but if they continue to pay for both licenses without consolidation, one is effectively shelfware.
+This often occurs when companies fail to rationalize contracts and continue paying maintenance to stay compliant with systems that are scheduled for retirement.

-- Conversely, unlicensed use can occur if Company A’s users start using Company B’s SAP system, but there’s no license transfer or expansion to cover them.
-SAP license agreements typically have clauses about affiliates and require SAP to notify them of acquisitions.
+- Conversely, unlicensed use can occur if Company A’s users start using Company B’s SAP system without a license transfer or expansion to cover them.
+SAP license agreements typically include clauses regarding affiliates and require SAP to notify them of any acquisitions.
 If a newly acquired subsidiary’s employees use SAP and aren’t covered under the parent’s license agreement, it creates a compliance gap.

-On the other hand, if that division had unique licenses and those were not carved out properly, the divested unit might continue to use SAP without a valid license, exposing both seller and buyer to compliance trouble.
+On the other hand, if that division had unique licenses and those were not properly carved out, the divested unit might continue to use SAP without a valid license, exposing both the seller and buyer to compliance issues.

 In summary, organizational changes can drastically alter your license needs, and failing to adjust is a pitfall that can lead to either waste or non-compliance.
 Licensing teams must be involved early in M&A activities to assess the impact.

-SAP does allow some flexibility in these events (for example, crediting unused licenses toward new purchases or transferring licenses to a new entity, with SAP’s approval), but such adjustments usually must be negotiated.
+SAP allows some flexibility in these events (for example, crediting unused licenses toward new purchases or transferring licenses to a new entity, with SAP’s approval), but such adjustments usually require negotiation.

-Example: A large automotive firm acquired a smaller company running SAP ERP.
+Example: A large automotive company acquired a smaller company that was running SAP ERP.
 The two SAP environments ran in parallel for a year while the businesses integrated.
 The IT team, however, did not reconcile the licensing during that time.

 The company had to scramble to consolidate the contracts, terminating some unused licenses (at a cost) and purchasing new ones to cover the shared usage.

-This could have been handled far more smoothly (and cheaply) by proactively engaging SAP to merge contracts or adjust entitlements right after the acquisition, aligning the license count to the new organizational reality.
+This could have been handled far more smoothly (and cost-effectively) by proactively engaging SAP to merge contracts or adjust entitlements immediately after the acquisition, thereby aligning the license count with the new organizational reality.

 Recommendations